MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-support-web-fallback.md

 1. Use the steps in [Configure the redirect URI in SDK's configuration](../../identity-platform/tutorial-v2-android.md#configure-your-application) to update your client app's configuration file.

-1. Use the following code snippet to acquire a token bys using the `acquireToken()` method:
+1. Use the following code snippet to acquire a token by using the `acquireToken()` method:

     ```kotlin
     val actionResult = authClient.signUp(